Lieutenant Christopher J. Hunter

-Christopher J. Hunter’s call to serve came early in life, when at the age of 16 he joined the Cinnaminson Fire Department as a junior firefighter.
+Christopher J. Hunter’s call to serve came early in life, when, at the age of 16, he joined the Cinnaminson Fire Department as a junior firefighter.
 A lifelong Cinnaminson resident, Chris served as a volunteer firefighter and became a career firefighter with the department in 1998.
 A consummate professional, Chris progressed to the rank of lieutenant during his 22 years with the department.

 Lt.
 Hunter was highly qualified in all operational and procedural aspects of the job.
-He had a voracious appetite to learn about new techniques and was always reading and researching to advance his skill set.
+He had a voracious appetite for learning about new techniques and was always reading and researching to advance his skill set.
 He shared his knowledge and implemented new and current tactics with his crews.
 He was a true role model for all of the firefighters in the department and has inspired others to follow in his footsteps.

 Lt.
 Hunter was involved in numerous projects within the department, including the recent design of two of the department’s newest apparatus.
 In fact, the department’s new rescue-engine is dedicated to Lt.
 Hunter for his efforts.